Explore the ArcGIS Living Atlas website

 The filtered list includes many layers that could contain relevant information to overlay with an incoming hurricane, including national shelters and public schools.
 For now, you are interested in the impact the storm may have on nursing homes.

 - In the search bar, type nursing homes and press Enter.

 - In the list of results, point to the Nursing Homes layer.

 A window appears with basic metadata, including the owner and URL.

-- Right-click the Nursing Homes item and choose Add To Current Map.
+- Right-click the Nursing Homes item owned by kiersten.hudson_geoplatform and choose Add To Current Map.

-The new data draws on the map and is also added to the Contents pane.
+The layer adds to the map and is also added to the Contents pane.

-You can also add Living Atlas layers to ArcGIS Pro using the Data or Data From Path options on the Add Data menu.
+You can also add ArcGIS Living Atlas layers to ArcGIS Pro by clicking the Map tab on the ribbon, and in the Layer group, click Add Data.
+Learn more about Data or Data From Path options.